-Derogations are considered to be temporary and during the period of the derogation the certified forest or plantation owner must actively look for options to reduce, remove or replace the derogated chemical.
+Derogations are a temporary measure, during the period of the derogation the certified forest or plantation owner must actively look for options to reduce, remove or replace the derogated chemical.
 Derogations and Pesticide Policies are approved and set internationally.
-For more information visit FSC International's Pesticide page here: https://ic.fsc.org/en/our-impact/program-areas/for […].

 Previous Pesticide Derogation processes and associated files for Australia are available for both 2016 and 2012.

 The full implementation of the FSC Pesticides Policy requires the development of International Generic Indicators (IGIs).
 This process is in the early stages, FSC International has started to assemble a working group of technical experts.